 From 1882 to 1943, Chinese immigrants were legally barred from entering the United States due to the Chinese Exclusion Act.
 In order to get around the law, some Chinese sought to enter the U.S. with forged identity papers declaring that they were they were close relatives of U.S. citizens of Chinese descent.
 In recent years, many Chinese-Americans are just learning that their ancestors came to America under false identities.
-Listen to learn more about what has come to be called the “paper children” of these immigrants.

 This story came to us via Listenwise.
 You can listen to it here.